Stacktape

 You can run Lambda functions at the edge to customize the content that the CDN delivers.
 For more information, see the Edge Lambda Functions page.

-• You can associate edge-lambda-function with hosting-bucket to be executed:
+You can associate an edge-lambda-function with this hosting bucket to be executed at different stages:

-• onRequest - function is executed when CDN receives a request from a client(viewer) before checking CDN cache and before request is forwarded to hosting-bucket
+• onRequest: Executed when the CDN receives a request from a client, before checking the cache and before the request is forwarded to the hosting bucket.

-• onResponse - function is executed before returning the response to the client(viewer)
+• onResponse: Executed before returning a response to the client.

-• generating immediate HTTP response without the need to check CDN cache or forward to the bucket
+• Generating an immediate HTTP response without checking the cache or forwarding to the bucket.

 EdgeFunctionsConfig API reference